Just on Time: Token-Level Early Stopping for Diffusion Language Models: Experiments

 \subsection{Main Results}

 \Cref{tab:main_results} presents our main comparison.
-On Dream-7B, \textsc{Jot} achieves substantial speedups---$5.54\times$ on GSM8K and $19.60\times$ on HumanEval---while incurring only modest accuracy drops ($-2.3$ and $-0.6$ points respectively).
+On Dream-7B, \JOT achieves substantial speedups---$5.54\times$ on GSM8K and $19.60\times$ on HumanEval---while incurring only modest accuracy drops ($-2.3$ and $-0.6$ points respectively).
 Prophet shows larger quality degradation, particularly on GSM8K where it drops $12.5$ points, and on MMLU where it drops $8.0$ points.
 KLASS maintains strong accuracy on GSM8K ($+1.6$) but with lower speedup ($2.45\times$) and shows significant MMLU degradation ($-3.8$ points).
-On LLaDA-8B, \textsc{Jot} consistently maintains the smallest accuracy gaps across benchmarks while providing competitive speedups.
+Fast-dLLM is a strong baseline on both models: on Dream-7B, \JOT matches or exceeds it on both score and speedup for GSM8K, HellaSwag, and HumanEval, while Fast-dLLM scores higher on MMLU ($72.2$) but degrades sharply on HellaSwag ($62.5$ vs.\ $73.3$ for full decoding); on LLaDA-8B, Fast-dLLM attains the best GSM8K score ($75.1$, above full decoding) and the highest HellaSwag and HumanEval speedups, while \JOT scores higher on HellaSwag ($76.6$ vs.\ $74.2$) and HumanEval ($44.5$ vs.\ $39.0$).
+We note that, given the binomial standard error of ${\pm}3.8$--$3.9$ points at $n=164$, all HumanEval score differences between methods lie within one standard error.
+On LLaDA-8B (threshold selection detailed in \cref{app:llada_ablation}), \JOT maintains accuracy within $3.1$ points of full decoding on all benchmarks while providing competitive speedups.
 The per-token approach allows positions that genuinely require further refinement to continue through the diffusion chain, while finalizing confident predictions early.
-Wallclock time analysis (\cref{app:wallclock}) confirms that computational overhead is negligible, and generation quality metrics (\cref{app:quality}) show that fluency is preserved.
+Wallclock time analysis (\cref{app:wallclock}) confirms that computational overhead is minor, generation quality metrics (\cref{app:quality}) show that fluency is preserved, a failure mode analysis (\cref{app:failure_modes}) characterizes the remaining error patterns, and confidence dynamics traces (\cref{app:dynamics}) illustrate how \JOT reallocates decoding effort away from ``obvious'' context tokens and toward the reasoning phase.

-\Cref{fig:pareto} visualizes the aggregate speed-quality trade-off across all benchmarks on Dream-7B. \textsc{Jot} occupies a favorable position on the Pareto frontier, achieving $7.2\times$ average speedup while retaining $98.3\%$ of baseline quality.
-In contrast, Prophet sacrifices quality for speed ($91.9\%$ retention at $3.8\times$), while KLASS preserves quality but with more limited acceleration ($3.2\times$).
-This positions \textsc{Jot} as a compelling choice when both speed and accuracy matter.
+\Cref{fig:pareto} visualizes the aggregate speed-quality trade-off across all benchmarks on Dream-7B, using the geometric mean of step-speedups. \JOT occupies a favorable position on the Pareto frontier, achieving $4.43\times$ aggregate speedup while retaining $98.3\%$ of baseline quality.
+In contrast, Prophet sacrifices quality for speed ($91.9\%$ retention at $2.89\times$), KLASS preserves quality ($99.9\%$) but with more limited acceleration ($2.20\times$), and Fast-dLLM sits in between ($94.7\%$ retention at $2.86\times$).
+This positions \JOT as a compelling choice when both speed and accuracy matter.